cdecker/btcresearch/README.md

 ## Why?

-when researching Bitcoin and Blockchain technology it is sometimes difficult to keep up to date with the latest developments.
+When researching Bitcoin and Blockchain technology it is sometimes difficult to keep up to date with the latest developments.
 This is my attempt to make it easier.

 Looking for a comprehensive list of publications I stumbled over Brett Scott's excellent [Bitcoin Academic Research](https://docs.google.com/spreadsheets/d/1VaWhbAj7hWNdiE73P-W-wrl5a0WNgzjofmZXe0Rh5sg/) list, which contains an impressive number of Bitcoin/Blockchain related publications.
-The format of a shared Google Sheet may be well suited for quick collaboration and having many people contribute to the list, however allwing everybody write access also has its downsides.
+The format of a shared Google Sheet may be well suited for quick collaboration and having many people contribute to the list, however allowing everybody write access also has its downsides.
 I think a source repository with a controlled process for people to contribute is better suited for such an effort.

 In addition storing the publications in a well documented format allows us to better annotate, search for individual publications, and generate a number of derived formats, e.g., a bibtex file for future publications.